 These finishes are more likely to be refined, which involves removing impurities and other compounds that could cause discoloration such as yellowing.

-Drying oils need air to kick-start the oxidation process.
+Drying oils have a huge fatty acid content and need air to kick-start the oxidation process.
 Oxidation also produces heat; if you’re using this type of oil, you’ll need to be careful to store it properly and dispose of saturated materials promptly and safely to prevent spontaneous combustion.

 Use drying oils to safeguard high-traffic, frequently used surfaces that you don’t want to feel sticky and won’t be able to re-treat with any regularity.
 Wood floors, decks, cabinets, countertops and some types of furniture may all benefit from a high-quality drying oil.